Scalar relative differential invariants: Introduction

 In general, the group $\mathrm{Pic}_\g(M)$ may be quite complicated.
 Even in the special case when $M$ is a polydisc and all line bundles are trivial, the cohomology group $ \HH^1(\g,\mathcal{O}(M)) \simeq \mathrm{Pic}_\g(M)$ may be large.
 For comparison, when $\g$ is the Lie algebra $\vf(M)$ of all vector fields on $M$ and the coefficients are trivial, $\HH^\bullet(\g)$ is called the Gelfand-Fuks cohomology \cite{F}.
 For $\g=\vf(M)$ and $\F=C^\infty(M)$ the space $\HH^1(\g,\F)$ is generated by the de Rham cohomology of $M$ and a divergence (Theorem 2.4.11 of loc.cit.); we refer to \cite{F} for a panorama of other computations.
 Yet for general infinite-dimensional Lie algebras, as well as for Lie-Reinhart algebras $\g$ over the commutative algebra $\F$, the cohomology $\HH^1(\g,\F)$ has not been computed.
 Even for finite-dimensional $\g$ but infinite-dimensional $\F$ it is not known in general when this cohomology is finite-dimensional.

 We can still say something concrete about the weights.
-Since the set of equivalence classes $\RelInvRat^\times/\sim$ (where two relative invariants are considered equivalent if they have the same locus) is countable, the subgroup $\W\subset\mathrm{Pic}_\g(M)$ is discrete, moreover a lattice.
+Since the set of equivalence classes $\RelInvRat^\times/\!\!\sim\,$ (where two relative invariants are considered equivalent if they have the same locus) is at most countable, the subgroup $\W\subset\mathrm{Pic}_\g(M)$ is discrete.
 In Section \ref{sect:weights} we will prove the following theorem.
 Loosely speaking it is a consequence of the fact that a generating set of rational absolute invariants separate orbits outside an invariant Zariski-closed proper subset, and that this algebraic set has finitely many components.

-\begin{theorem} If $\g$ is the Lie algebra of an algebraic action of a Lie group $G$ on an irreducible algebraic variety $M$, then the space of weights $\mathcal{W}$ is a lattice of finite rank in the equivariant Picard group, that is, the vector subspace $\mathcal{W}\ot\C\subset\mathrm{Pic}_\g(M)\ot\C$ is finite-dimensional. \end{theorem}
+\begin{theorem} If $\g$ is the Lie algebra of an algebraic action of a Lie group $G$ on an irreducible algebraic variety $M$, then the space of weights $\mathcal{W}$ is finitely generated; in particular it has finite rank in the equivariant Picard group, that is, the vector subspace $\mathcal{W}\ot\C\subset\mathrm{Pic}_\g(M)\ot\C$ is finite-dimensional. \end{theorem}

 Let us note that \cite{KS2} gives sufficient conditions for $\mathrm{Pic}_\g(M)$ to be embedded in $\mathrm{Pic}(M)\times\mathfrak{M}_\g(M)$, where the second factor is the space of multipliers, which in the previous subsection was locally identified with $\HH^1(\g,\mathfrak{F})$.
 Thus one may establish sufficient conditions for finite-dimensionality of $\mathrm{Pic}_\g^\C(M):=\mathrm{Pic}_\g(M)\otimes\C$ but the above theorem is more fundamental\footnote{We introduce vector space $\mathrm{Pic}_\g^\C(M)$ over $\C$ for convenience.
 If $\ell$ is a line bundle, so $\ell^s$ is a line bundle for $s\in\mathbb Z$ but this sometimes expands for real or complex $s$ with $\ell^s$ interpreted as a density bundle (in algebraic context this is not possible globally).
 Later we will also use $s\in\mathbb Q$ with the corresponding space $\mathrm{Pic}_\g^{\mathbb Q}(M)$.}.